prismaymedia/linkfy/README.md

 ### Quick Start with Replit

-Click the "Run on Replit" button above to instantly fork and run this project in your browser.
+Click the "Run on Replit" button above, then paste this repository's GitHub URL to instantly fork and run this project in your browser.
 No local setup required!

 ### Local Installation